jrandj/redhat/README.md

     * Start the guest VM:
         ```shell
-		# use an VNC viewer connect to IP:5901
+		# use a VNC viewer connect to IP:5901
 		virsh list --all
 		virsh start --centos7.0
 		# we already have the VM installed, we just needed to start it (so we don't need virt-install)